 We love our region and all it has to offer and we’d like to share our knowledge of the area with you, our visitors.

 I hold a Certificate in Plant-Based Nutrition from the T. Colin Campbell Center for Nutrition Studies (via Cornell University), am a Certified Plant-Based Chef (Rouxbe Cooking School) and am a Certified Food for Life Instructor with the Physician’s Committee for Responsible Medicine.
 I live to eat and cook healthy food.
 I also hold Bachelor’s and Master’s Degrees and have worked for many years on conservation and environmental issues and in the arts.
 I’m the proud mama of three school-age kids who keep me crazy busy and young at heart.
 My husband is a Fire Fighter and we live near the beautiful coast just north of Boston.
 Two things I try to do every day; break a sweat and live in gratitude.

-Canan and I have been friends for over 20 years and with her husband, Umberto, we are so excited to bring you this amazing experience in Northern Italy – I hope you’ll join us!
+Canan and I have been friends for close to 25 years – and with her husband Umberto – we are so excited to bring you this amazing experience in Northern Italy – I hope you’ll join us!